 When I talk to groups about this question, I make sure to say "the BIG ONE" in capital letters.
 How do you say something in capital letters?
 You do it in a deep baritone voice with your hand cupping the microphone; it's very dramatic.

 So what is the answer?
 Well, actually the question is wrong and requires a bit of modification.
 Let's try it again, and in that deep baritone voice:

 In California, we are waiting for the BIG ONES!

 There, that's better.
 If we can't predict earthquakes, then how can this statement be possible?
 Doesn't it require the ability to predict earthquakes?
 Yes, it does.
 So the statement must be false.
 But it is not.
 The answer is TRUE!

 The most recently published studies show that earthquakes of 6.7 magnitude or greater are a virtual certainty over the next 30 years.
 The chance for an even greater quake is ominous, exceeding 70% for a magnitude 7.0, and a lesser, but still significant chance of even larger events.
-In a way, one of these quakes has already occurred, even though it was just south of the state: the El Mayor-Cucapah quake this year in northern Baja California was a magnitude 7.2 event.
+One of these quakes has already occurred, the Ridgecrest Earthquake of 2019 (7.1).

 Another wild card is the possibility of a large quake along the Cascadia subduction zone in the northernmost part of the state.
 It was not included in the probabilities, but numerous magnitude 7 quakes have taken place in that region in recent decades.